ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Evaluation Results

-In comparison to the other cost-effective baseline, SM-DDPO, \method{} also has significantly better accuracy and lower time cost.
-Both methods utilize the same RL algorithm to minimize time-cost, but \method{} benefits from the strong capability of PLM backbone (Sec~\ref{sec:ablation}) and the personalized assistance it enabled (Sec~\ref{sec:personalization}).
+In comparison to the other cost-effective baseline, SM-DDPO, \method{} also has significantly better accuracy and lower time-costs.
+Both methods utilize the same RL algorithm to minimize time-cost, but \method{} benefits from the strong capability of PLM backbone (Sec~\ref{sec:ablation}) and the personalized diagnostic assistance it enabled (Sec~\ref{sec:personalization}).

-\textbf{Prediction Accuracy at Different Time Costs.} In \cref{fig:cost_curve}, we investigate how \method's\ prediction performance changes as we vary the maximum time allowed to perform laboratory tests.
-The prediction performance increases with the maximum allowed time and number of laboratory groups selected. \method{} requires relatively few tests to approximate peak performance for lengthened ED stay, while prediction accuracy for critical outcome steadily increases with more laboratory tests allowed.
-These curves illustrate different trade-offs of diagnostic assistance for different outcomes and help ED clinicians better leverage when allocating resources.
+\textbf{Prediction Accuracy at Different Time-costs.} In \cref{fig:cost_curve}, we investigate how \method's\ prediction performance changes as we vary the maximum time allowed to perform laboratory tests.
+Performance increases with maximum allowed time and number of laboratory groups selected. \method{} requires relatively few tests to achieve peak performance for lengthened ED stay, while prediction accuracy for critical outcome steadily increases as more tests are allowed.
+These curves illustrate different requirements for different outcomes and shed light as to how clinicians should allocate resources across tasks.